brugr9/brugr9.github.io/ZeroMQ/README.md

 ### Dependencies

-* Platforms Tested: PC Windows 10
+* Platforms Tested: PC Windows 10 (Win64)
 * Supported Engine Versions: 4.26

 The plugin was developed using Visual Studio 2019 with an UE4 Project enhanced as C++ code project.
 Third party C++-bindings from CppZmq may be found in directory [/Source/ThirdParty/CppZmq](../Source/ThirdParty/CppZmq).

 ### Usage

-Use the plugin as project plugin (folder *MyProject/Plugins*) or engine plugin (folder */Engine/Plugins/Messaging*).
+Use the plugin as project plugin (folder *MyProject/Plugins*).
 Add the plugin by downloading and unpackaging an archive or using git clone:

 ```shell
 git clone https://github.com/brugr9/ZeroMQ.git